by Mark Pitstick, MA, DC

 In a perfect world, no one would be abused.
 However, as you may have noticed, earth is not a place of complete balance and harmony.
 The question is: do you want to perpetuate the same lower energy emotions that created the abuse, or rise above it and take a higher path?

-No matter what you have endured, you can always choose the high road.
+No matter what you have endured being abused, you can always choose the high road.

 After working with some abusers and many abused persons, I have gained insights into the causes and solutions.
 One family in particular provided deep understandings.
 I have altered their names and details of their story to preserve confidentiality for the surviving family members.
 Jeff and Justine were the parents; Alice, Lucy, and Trey were the three children.